In a culture where feminists feel the need to compare themselves to men, Little Women rejoices in the joys and the struggles of being a woman.

 It is when she truly embraces her femininity that she writes her greatest work yet.
 She doesn't give up her boyish quirks or outspokenness.
 She simply discovers there is true beauty in being a woman.

 This newest version of Little Women has a joyous feel.
 It revels in its characters' lives with excellent performances and gorgeous cinematography.
-Greta Gerwig has brought life to this timeless tale.
-It’s one of those few films that I can recommend for any age.
-I suggest seeing it with your mom.
+Greta Gerwig has brought life to this timeless tale and made it relevant for every woman, no matter her dreams in life.